-Working as a temp is a brilliant way to explore different industry sectors and positions, and to gain valuable skills and experience.
-So many of our candidates end up securing a permanent position through their temporary placements, so it can be a great introduction to a role rather than going through the normal interview process.
-Temping offers flexibility to fit around other commitments or to fill a gap in between permanent employment whilst you are job hunting.
-Read on to explore how temping works and what the opportunities are for turning a temp job into a permanent position.
+Working as a temp is a brilliant way to explore different industry sectors and positions and gain valuable skills and experience.
+Many of our candidates end up securing a permanent position through their temporary placements, so it can be a great introduction to a role rather than going through the normal interview process.

 What is a temp role?

-A temporary role is a short-term assignment, where you are employed through a recruitment agency.
-How long a temp job will last depends on the needs of the company requiring temporary staff.
+A temporary role is a short-term assignment where you are employed through a temping agency.
+How long a temp job lasts depends on the needs of the company requiring temporary staff.
 Roles vary and can be fixed-term, full-time or part-time.
-There are various reasons why a client might require temporary employees which we explore below.

 To cover a leave of absence

-This tends to be for a short period of time but can vary from one day to many months.
-A leave of absence could be due to sick leave or compassionate leave, and it is not unusual for the end date of the temporary assignment to be unknown.
-Therefore, the more flexible the temp can be, the better.
-Sometimes a temp can be needed with just a few hours’ notice, so temp agencies often have a few candidates on call to ensure bookings are filled quickly.
-Often you won’t have to interview for a short-term temp role, especially if the recruitment agency you are temping through has a good relationship with their client and trust is there.
+Sometimes, a client can need a temp with just a few hours’ notice, so temp agencies often have a few candidates on call to ensure bookings are filled quickly.
+Often, you won’t have to interview for a short-term temp role, especially if the recruitment agency you are temping through has a good relationship with their client and trust is there.

 To fill a gap

-Most PA and administrative employees are on a one-month notice period and it can take longer than one month to source a replacement, who themselves may then be on a notice period.
+Most administrative employees have a one-month notice period, and it can take longer than one month to source a replacement, who may then be on a notice period.
 This means there is a gap when one employee leaves, but the next is yet to start.
-Often this creates a need for a temporary employee.
-Often a temp will have a handover with the existing employee and then handover again with the replacement employee, to ensure seamless support is always provided.
-This usually means there is not the potential of a permanent opportunity, however the end date of the assignment will be known from the start, so it makes it easier as a temp to forward plan.
+Often, this creates a need for a temporary employee.

 What are the benefits of temporary work?